martinjc/programming-intro/src/notes/variables.md

 When we put a value inside a variable, we call it '**assignment**'.
 Then we can use the label for a variable to read the value it stores.
 Reading is non-destructive, it does not remove the value from inside the variable.
 Assigning a value is destructive, it will replace any existing value inside the variable.

 It is generally good practice to **assign** a **value** to a **variable** when it is declared, though this is not actually necessary in all programming languages.
 In some languages we can **define** or **create** variables without assigning a value to them.
-These languages will often have a special type of value that represents the value in these 'empty' variables.
+These languages will often include a type of value that represents the value in these 'empty' variables.

 Sometimes, depending on the language and the type of variable you have created it is not possible to assign a new value to an existing variable.
 Sometimes, it is.